Becoming a Google Certified Mobile Web Specialist

 Receive your certification

-You have a total of three attempts to earn your certification.
+You will have one attempt to earn your certification.
 If you successfully complete the exam and exit interview, you are awarded the Google Mobile Web Specialist Certification.
-If you are not successful in your initial attempt, you will receive an email notification inviting you to retake the exam.
+If you are not successful in your initial attempt, you must repurchase another attempt.
 Note that it may take up to 45 days for the evaluation of your assessment to be completed.

-If unsuccessful, you can schedule your second attempt immediately after grading.
+If unsuccessful, you can schedule your second attempt after a 14 day period.
 If you don't pass on your second attempt, you will be eligible for your third attempt after a two month period.
-If after three attempts you still have not passed the exam, you must wait six months.
-After six months, if you still wish to take the exam, you must pay for the exam before taking it again.
+If after three attempts you still have not passed the exam, you must wait one year.
+Note that you will need to repurchase the exam after every failed attempt.

 What will the exam cost?